hmrc/file-upload/docs/file-upload-process.md

 This happens when an envelope contains one or more files that have been found to be infected.

 #### What happens to INFECTED files?
-If a file is found to be INFECTED, the client has a number of options: -
+If a file is found to be INFECTED, the file is deleted from storage.

 ##### Get notified
 If a callbackUrl was provided, the client will be notified about the infected file, for example: -